Fyzie/docs_hub/Jetson reComputer 6.x Setup/README.md

 Gateway: 192.168.137.1
 DNS: 192.168.137.1
 ```

 Basically, Jetson gateway has to be same as Windows Ethernet IP

+`ping 8.8.8.8` or `ping google.com` to test internet connection on Jetson